hazelcast/hazelcast/hazelcast-documentation/src/Aggregators.md

 }
 ```

-On the other hand, our data structures, the two `IMap`s and the `MultiMap`, are defined as the following:
+The two `IMap`s and the `MultiMap`, they are both keyed by the string of email and are defined as follows:

 ```java
 IMap<String, Employee> employees = hz.getMap( "employees" );